TeemuSailynoja/korkeasaari/tasks/prd-pymc-timeseries-presentation.md

 ## 7. Technical Considerations
 - Presentation should be reproducible from the provided data and code
-- Use PyMC for modeling, pandas for data handling, and matplotlib/seaborn for plots
+- Use PyMC for modeling, polars for data handling, and arviz/matplotlib/seaborn for plots
-- Ensure compatibility with Quarto and Marimo/Jupyter
+- Ensure compatibility with Quarto and Marimo
 - Holidays/events data will be provided later and should be easy to incorporate

 ## 8. Success Metrics